 Our Science curriculum is structured to allow pupils to explore science linked with their topic through practical and investigative work.
 The aim of the curriculum is to develop ‘working scientifically’ skills such as planning, conducting, recording, concluding and evaluating as well as secure curriculum knowledge.
 The children regularly encounter science through real and meaningful experiences by going out on educational visits or welcoming visitors into the school.
 Each year, British Science week is a very popular event at St Agnes which creates a ‘buzz’ around the subject.
-The Science club at St Agnes also gives children from year 1 to year 6 the chance to work collaboratively on fun, practical experiments.
 These hands on activities, allow the children to bring their learning to life.
 The children learn important science skills such as observing, predicting and classifying whilst having fun.
 This year, the children had the chance to create lava lamps, balloon rockets, circuits and musical instruments with water bottles to name a few.
 We encourage natural curiosity and allow the children to investigate for themselves to find answers to their questions about the world around them and beyond.

 Our curriculum in history is designed to build upon skills and knowledge learned, ensuring our pupils gain a coherent understanding of Britain’s past and that of the wider world.
 We explore a vast range of historical events linked through their half termly topics.
 Children are encouraged to develop their skills and learning with a hands-on approach through regular investigative work.
 We aim to inspire curiosity, encouraging children to ask perceptive questions, compare and examine sources, debate and critique arguments, stimulating their ability to develop their own sense of perspective and judgement.
 Primary history enables children with an opportunity to begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
 Here at St Agnes’, we provide our children with an opportunity to know more about the past in a variety of innovative ways, such as: our range of educational excursions, inviting visitors to come in and speak with the children, role play, research tasks, and even partaking in debates.
 Throughout the academic year, children are able to visit a Victorian school, interview family members and friends to discover how things have changed through generations, re-enact battles of Roman soldiers, dress up and enjoy the Ancient Greek lifestyle, explore the changes in their local community, and trips to museums to discover fossils and facts about Dinosaurs, just to name a few!
 This, in turn, builds a solid foundation to move onto KS3, inspiring them to become life-long learners.

 The Geography curriculum is brought to life in each year group with supporting memorable experiences for each topic, such as a field trip or guest speaker.
 This fosters a love of learning whilst developing knowledge and skills related to the National Curriculum.
-Each lesson the children are exposed to relevant vocabulary to embed their understanding of each topic.
+Geography is divided into four main subject areas: Locational Knowledge; Geographical skills & fieldwork; Place knowledge and Human & Physical knowledge.
+As pupils progress throughout St Agnes, they build their understanding by referring to previous learning and making links.
+During each Geography lesson, the children are exposed to technical vocabulary to embed their understanding of each topic.
 This is further supported with cross curricular links to other subjects.
-We are proud to celebrate the range of nationalities we have at St Agnes with our International Day each year.
+We are proud to celebrate the range of nationalities we have at St Agnes with our International Evening each year.

 All pupils have the opportunity to express themselves artistically.
 Our curriculum is designed to deliver a high-quality education that engages, inspires and challenges all pupils.
 We explore a vast range of Artists throughout each year group that is linked to their topic.
 Pupils are inspired to experiment their creative ideas through a range of resources.
 Pupils are encouraged to develop their ideas through a hands on approach, practising, improving and developing their skills.
 As pupils progress throughout St Agnes, they develop a more rigorous understanding of art and design.
 We encourage pupils at St Agnes to have a growth mindset and celebrate mistakes to ensure pupils become more resilient, inspiring them to become life long creative learners.